 If your company is interested in joining Fairfield Geotechnologies, Corporate Roundtable Diplomat Member, and benefitting from the public policy discussions, exposure, and networking that membership conveys, please contact email@example.com or call 713.348.4683 with questions or to learn more about membership in the Roundtable or Roundtable Young Professionals.

 Corporations can get more involved and support the institute's work through membership in any of our three center-specific policy forums.

 The Energy Forum promotes discussion and research on energy-related challenges in the 21st century.
 Members of the forum represent key stakeholders from leading corporations.
 Recent topics of research have included global energy geopolitics, energy forecasting, OPEC, alternative energy sources and energy demand trends.

 A part of the Health Economics Program, the Health Policy Forum facilitates the exchange of ideas between medical and policy professionals in Texas, as well as with national audiences.
 These discussions provide the foundation for health policy research and recommendations, and foster an improved understanding of national health concerns.

 The Center for the United States and Mexico develops pragmatic approaches to issues of concern on both sides of the U.S.-Mexico border.
-Membership in the forum supports the center's policy research activities, and gives members access to fellows and exclusive insight into major developments in Mexico’s economy, politics and society.
+Membership in the U.S.-Mexico Forum supports the center's policy research activities, and gives members access to fellows and exclusive insight into major developments in Mexico’s economy, politics and society.